mdtanker/RIS_basement_sediment/README.md

     <img src="https://github.com/mdtanker/RIS_basement_sediment/blob/main/Figures/outputs/cover_fig.png" width="600">
 </p>

-This repository accompanies our 2022 Geophysical Research Letters article *Basement topography and sediment thickness beneath Antarctica's Ross Ice Shelf*.
+This repository accompanies our 2022 Geophysical Research Letters article *Basement topography and sediment thickness beneath Antarctica's Ross Ice Shelf*, which can be accessed [here](https://www.essoar.org/doi/10.1002/essoar.10509277.2).

 Here we document our scientific workflow in a Jupyter notebook, present our gridded results as netCDF files, and showcase our figures created using PyGMT.